 - Scratch Banner Ad

-This interactive media ad format engages users to participate.
+This interactive rich media ad format engages users to participate.
 Similarly to lottery tickets where you needed to scratch the shiny upper layer with a coin to reveal a win, this banner ad invites a user to “scratch” the top banner digitally.

 Using a finger for mobile, or a cursor for desktop, a user reveals the image beneath.